 Sponsored content by AccessLex

-Toward that end, LexScholars is designed to provide more resources and guidance to more than 1,200 aspiring law students, over five years.
-The program particularly targets people who possess potential for law school success but may be unlikely to gain admission due to unfavorable LSAT scores and/or undergraduate grades.
+Over five years, LexScholars will provide more than 1,200 aspiring law students with resources and guidance to pursue their goal of attending law school.
+The program, launched last year, particularly targets aspiring students who possess potential for law school success but may be unlikely to gain admission due to unfavorable LSAT scores and/or undergraduate grades.

-“The ‘ideal’ LexScholars participant has endured multilayered disadvantages,” says Aaron N. Taylor, executive director of the AccessLex Center for Legal Education Excellence, and the principle architect of the LexScholars by AccessLex program.
-“And despite potential for success and a clear, demonstrated commitment to attending law school, they remain unlikely to gain admission without targeted assistance.”
+“The ‘ideal’ LexScholars participants have endured and are seeking to overcome multilayered disadvantages,” Aaron N. Taylor, Executive Director of the AccessLex Center for Legal Education Excellence® and the principal architect behind the LexScholars by AccessLex® program has said.
+“And despite potential for success and a clear, demonstrated commitment to attending law school, they are unlikely to gain admission without targeted assistance.”

-Therefore, as a condition of participation in LexScholars, participants will be required to submit monthly reports and complete surveys detailing their experiences during the law school admission process.
-AccessLex researchers will track the experiences and outcomes of participants and use that information to aid their individual progression, while also studying it in aggregate to develop diversity pipeline models that will benefit legal education, the legal profession and society in the long run.
+The program is designed to help identify obstacles that law school applicants from underrepresented backgrounds face and determine effective means of addressing those obstacles.
+Therefore, as a condition of participation, LexScholars participants are required to complete monthly surveys detailing their experiences and outcomes during the law school admission process.
+AccessLex researchers will use this information to aid the progression of participants, while also developing diversity pipeline models that will benefit legal education, the legal profession and society overall.

-Students from underserved communities often become lawyers dedicated to giving back to the places they came from or to areas like them.
-The impact of this cannot be overstated as there are scores of people across the country who would benefit greatly from gaining access to highly trained attorneys and other public servants.
-As well, a legal education offers training that is unmatched in its quality, portability and flexibility.
-A law degree can be advantageous even for those who do not aspire to practice law.
+Law students from underrepresented backgrounds often become lawyers who represent underserved people and interests.
+The impact of this cannot be overstated.
+Scores of people across the country would benefit greatly from gaining access to highly trained attorneys and other public servants.
+Further, a legal education offers training that is unmatched in its quality, portability and flexibility, so a law degree can be advantageous even for those who do not aspire to practice law.
 Individuals whose trajectories lead them to public policy, politics or education will see their career prospects bolstered by their legal education.
 And communities with increased numbers of educated, employed and civic-minded residents are stronger for that.

-The LexScholars by AccessLex application opened on February 3 and closes on April 1.
-For more information, please visit: Accesslex.org/lexscholars.
+The LexScholars by AccessLex® application opens on March 15.
+For more information, please visit AccessLex.org/lexscholars.